bobgeorgethe3rd/freesewing/designs/basicraglansleeve/README.md

 # @freesewing/basicraglansleeve

-Basic raglan sleeve that can be used in other designs
+Basic Raglan Sleeve design to be used in other designs